-And, if you’d like to work with me to discover your special rock star qualities, consider participating in a one-on-one session - for women who want to find their gift, fall in love with themselves and change the world!
+And, if you’d like to work with me to discover your unique badass qualities, consider participating in a one-on-one session – for women who want to find their gift, fall in love with themselves and change the world!

 Photo Source: Jon Aslund via Flickr under a Creative Commons License